James VI and I: Marriage

 Throughout his youth, James was praised for his chastity, since he showed little interest in women.
 After the loss of Lennox, he continued to prefer male company.
-A suitable marriage, however, was necessary to reinforce his monarchy, and the choice fell on fourteen-year-old Anne of Denmark, younger daughter of Protestant Frederick II.
+A suitable marriage, however, was necessary to reinforce his rule, and the choice fell on fourteen-year-old Anne of Denmark, younger daughter of the Protestant Danish king Frederick II.
 Shortly after a proxy marriage in Copenhagen in August 1589, Anne sailed for Scotland but was forced by storms to the coast of Norway.
 On hearing that the crossing had been abandoned, James sailed from Leith with a 300-strong retinue to fetch Anne personally in what historian David Harris Willson called "the one romantic episode of his life".
-The couple were married formally at the Bishop's Palace in Oslo on 23 November.
+This event led to a mutual acquaintanceship between James and the future king of Denmark, Christian IV, which would be strengthened between the kings after Christian IV visited London twice.
+Anne and James were married formally at the Bishop's Palace in Oslo on 23 November.
 James received a dowry of 75,000 Danish dalers and a gift of 10,000 dalers from his mother-in-law, Sophie of Mecklenburg-Güstrow.
 After stays at Elsinore and Copenhagen and a meeting with Tycho Brahe, James and Anne returned to Scotland on 1 May 1590.

 By all accounts, James was at first infatuated with Anne and, in the early years of their marriage, seems always to have shown her patience and affection.
+They attended the wedding celebrations of courtiers and danced in masque costume.
 The royal couple produced three children who survived to adulthood: Henry Frederick, Prince of Wales, who died of typhoid fever in 1612, aged 18; Elizabeth, later queen of Bohemia; and Charles, James's successor.

-Anne died before her husband in March 1619.
+Anne suffered from recurrent bouts of sickness and was seriously ill from 1617.
+James visited Anne only three times during her last illness.
+She died before her husband, in March 1619.
+After Anne's death, James remained in good standing with Denmark-Norway.
+In 1613, two of his diplomats to Scandinavia, scotsmen James Spens and Robert Anstruther, helped mediate a peace between Denmark and Sweden.